Doughet/TableLLMQuerying/README.md

 # 🔍 Table LLM Querying System

-> **Extract HTML tables, generate intelligent descriptions, and query your data with natural language**
+> **Extract tables from HTML and Excel documents, generate intelligent descriptions, and query your data with natural language**

-A comprehensive Python system that transforms HTML tables into queryable databases with AI-powered natural language descriptions.
-Perfect for researchers, data analysts, and developers working with structured web data.
+A comprehensive Python system that transforms document tables (HTML, Excel) into queryable databases with AI-powered natural language descriptions.
+Perfect for researchers, data analysts, and developers working with structured data.

 ## 🌟 What Can You Do?

 ### 📊 **Table Processing**
-- **Extract tables** from any HTML document automatically
+- **Extract tables** from HTML documents and Excel files automatically
 - **Generate schemas** with intelligent type inference (string, number, date, etc.)
 - **Create descriptions** using OpenAI to explain what each table contains
 - **Store everything** in a SQLite database for easy querying